Paola1702/spatial_ecology_in_R/EXAM26/exam.md

 ![RGB](https://github.com/user-attachments/assets/7181f615-302b-4511-b696-609afce1d726)
 *Figure 4.
 RGB maps of Paneveggio-Pale di San Martino Natural Park*

-# Calculation of DVI (Difference Vegetation Index) and dDVI
+# Calculation of DVI (Difference Vegetation Index) and ΔDVI

 This index is calculated as the difference between the reflectance values of the **near-infrared(NIR)** and **red spectral** bands.
 It is an absolute index, and it tells us about the density and health of the vegetation: when the plants are healthy, they reflect more NIR light while absorbing red light.